Empire State Bastard: “We’re going for extremity at all costs”

 “When Mike sent the music, we discussed a lot of our frustration at everything, the decisions that were being made to take us down this really horrific path that, unfortunately, there doesn’t seem to be any way out of.
 Mike puts it quite eloquently, where the thought of making any kind of emotional music with that kind of mindset would actually break us inside.
 We needed to give ourselves this piss and bile to let us deal with it and discuss these things in ways that don’t make us fall apart.
 We needed strength from the music rather than vulnerability because we get to do that with other things we do.”

-Vernart: “It’s primarily the idea that in this day and age you don’t have to look very far to look for inspiration, if you’re looking to vent your frustration and anger.
+Vennart: “It’s primarily the idea that in this day and age you don’t have to look very far to look for inspiration, if you’re looking to vent your frustration and anger.
 We’re blessed that we’ve got the gift to do that, but it’s just fucking mortifying what the UK citizens are put through.
 There’s just some weird collective dream state where everybody is just pretending that it’s fine, and it’s really, really not.”

 It’s a diverse album – from the speedball desert rock of ‘Palms Of Hands’ to the doom sludge epic of ‘Sons & Daughters’ and nightmare prog of ‘The Looming’.
 What conversations did you have to land on this sound?